NormanLo4319/BUSAD40_Business_Statistics_with_R/README.md

 # BUSAD40 Business Statistics with R
-Saint Mary's College of California / College of Economics and Business Administration
+Saint Mary's College of California / College of Economics and Business Administration.
+An introduction to statistical concepts used to assist in making decisions under conditions of uncertainty.
+Topics include the collection and analysis of data, probability and probability distributions, hypothesis testing, linear regression, and correlation.

 ## Topics: